 - Tai Mo Shan is actually an inactive volcano; it dates back to the Jurassic period.

 - How cold?
 On a particularly frigid day in 2016, the mercury dipped to minus 6 degrees Celsius at the summit.
-(See our last issue for the story of a trail run on Tai Mo Shan that just happened to be held on that day.)

 - This area of Hong Kong was once home to tea plantations, and famous for a variety of green tea called wun mo cha – “cloud” or “mist” tea.